Sn3akySqu1d/CrazyControllers/README.md

 # *Configurable machine learning computer interface glove and joystick*

 ARE YOU FINDING GAMES TO HARD?
 DO YOU STRUGGLE WITH ALL THOSE EXTRA KEYS?
-DO YOU WANNT TO FEEL SPIRITUALLY CONNECTED TO YOUR SCREEN?
+DO YOU WANT TO FEEL SPIRITUALLY CONNECTED TO YOUR SCREEN?

 Well do we have the device for you with crazy controllers.